-24.2 Substitution - rural stream (QFRS S4.7.5)
+24.2 Substitution - rural fire service stream34 (QFRS S4.7.5)

-- (a) Subject to statutory limitations (such as the time(s) work may not be performed on Anzac Day) where there is agreement between the Commissioner and an employee or employees in the rural stream, another ordinary working day may be substituted for a public holiday(s). - (b) Where an employee in the rural stream is subsequently required to work on the substituted day they shall be paid at the rate prescribed in clause 23.1.
+- (a) Subject to statutory limitations (such as the time(s) work may not be performed on Anzac Day) where there is agreement between the Commissioner and an employee or employees in the rural fire service stream, another ordinary working day may be substituted for a public holiday(s). - (b) Where an employee in the rural fire service stream is subsequently required to work on the substituted day they shall be paid at the rate prescribed in clause 23.1.